|

 the book of Revelation in the Bible of course.

-Its all been written that this time would come,
+It’s all been written that this time would come,

 now its in the hands of the only true One.